Demystifying ABA

 Learn more about your speaker

-Karen McKinnon is Autism Partnership’s National Clinical Director, a registered Psychologist, and Board Certified Behaviour Analyst.
+Karen is Autism Partnership’s National Clinical Director, a registered Psychologist, and Board Certified Behaviour Analyst.
 She has worked in the field since 1995 and has consulted nationally and internationally with families of children with autism.
 Her work includes diagnostic assessments, psychological consultation, school consultation, and supervision of behavioural intervention programs, along with Autism Partnership’s staff training and professional development.
 She regularly presents at seminars and conferences.

 Register now